 Loyalty to the new system is important because that will determine the success or failure of your project.
 If you managed to co-create, the buying in part will be as easy.
 There has to be consistency and in order to achieve that, the end users must be a loyal customer of the new system that you are implementing.
 In an article posted by Harold Scharlatt for Forbes, he mentioned that: “True commitment means you have succeeded in influencing people so that they’ll endorse and truly support you or your task or plan.

 There has to be consistency and in order to achieve (Buying in), the end users must be a loyal customer of the new system that you are implementing.

 To do that, here are things you need to keep in mind:

 - Review the KPIs – every KPI must measure what the team wants to measure.
 Evaluate if you are able to cover every items on the list.

 - Proper training – to use the system effectively, you need to provide the training that the people needs.
 The training needs to be more than just an introduction to the system but should cover scenarios like the basic trouble shooting if something in the dashboard goes wrong.

 - Empowerment – this means training your people to become more than just the end-users.
 Train them to think outside of the box and become the next data analysts that your company needs.

 Co-creation and people’s commitment are the basic tools you need before you can approach the final stage of your plan – shipping the change in the organization.
 Then, you can do a minimum viable product or an MVP or you can ship everything all at once.
 This is not going be a walk in the park.
 There will be challenges along the way so be patient and get ready.
-For more details about the webinar, you can watch its entirety here.

 - 14 May, 2015